Library Predicates

 Qed.

-For instance, isZero forces its argument to be 0.
+For instance, our definition isZero makes the predicate provable only when the argument is 0.
 We can see that the concept of equality is somehow implicit in the inductive definition mechanism.
-The way this is accomplished is similar to the way that logic variables are used in Prolog, and it is a very powerful mechanism that forms a foundation for formalizing all of mathematics.
+The way this is accomplished is similar to the way that logic variables are used in Prolog (but worry not if not familiar with Prolog), and it is a very powerful mechanism that forms a foundation for formalizing all of mathematics.
 In fact, though it is natural to think of inductive types as folding in the functionality of equality, in Coq, the true situation is reversed, with equality defined as just another inductive type!

 Print eq.

-eq is the type we get behind the scenes when uses of infix = are expanded.
+Behind the scenes, uses of infix = are expanded to instances of eq.
 We see that eq has both a parameter x that is fixed and an extra unnamed argument of the same type.
 The type of eq allows us to state any equalities, even those that are provably false.
-However, examining the type of equality's sole constructor refl_equal, we see that we can only prove equality when its two arguments are syntactically equal.
+However, examining the type of equality's sole constructor eq_refl, we see that we can only prove equality when its two arguments are syntactically equal.
 This definition turns out to capture all of the basic properties of equality, and the equality-manipulating tactics that we have seen so far, like reflexivity and rewrite, are implemented treating eq as just another inductive type with a well-chosen definition.
+Another way of stating that definition is: equality is defined as the least reflexive relation.

-Returning to the example of isZero, we can see how to make use of hypotheses that use this predicate.
+Returning to the example of isZero, we can see how to work with hypotheses that use this predicate.

 We want to proceed by cases on the proof of the assumption about isZero.